JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Lou/Lao_Shou_Hsing_God_of_Longevity.md

 I have had several statues of the God of Longevity in my home for a long time.
 One day I suddenly rushed to my URANTIA Book to find this sentence:

 > “Upon the outbreak of the rebellion it (the tree of life) was regrown from the central core by Van and his associates in their temporary camp.
-This Edentia shrub was subsequently taken to their highland retreat, where it served both Van and Amadon for more than one hundred thousand years.” ([UB 73:6.5](/en/The_Urantia_Book/73#p6_5)).
+This Edentia shrub was subsequently taken to their highland retreat, where it served both Van and Amadon for more than one hundred thousand years.” (<a id="a58_294"></a>[UB 73:6.5](/en/The_Urantia_Book/73#p6_5)).

 What I had realized so suddenly was, the stick held by the God of Longevity is the shrub of the tree of life to be regrown and the peach of immortality is the fruit of the tree of life.
 The Chinese legend says he is a stellar divinity from Canopus and descends to earth in human form.
 Did Canopus mean Jerusem?